tomordonez/tomordonez.github.io/_posts/2018-07-15-r-tutorial-rstudio-data-analysis.md

 * The lowest ozone levels in San Francisco are between 5am and 7am.
 * The highest ozone levels are between 12pm and 3pm.

-est ozone levels in San Francisco are between 5am and 7am.
-* The highest ozone levels are between 12pm and 3pm.